ElBarso/dash-channels-compare/README.md

 ### Prerequisites

+At present the code only run with .mat extention files having the same structure of those reported in folder \data.

 The code was written using the following packages versions.
 Some features may not work on different versions of the packages.

-At present the code only run with .mat extention files having the same structure of those reported in folder \data.
+The package list below can be installed using the requirements.txt file.

 *packages name list and versions*